eHarmony/vw-webservice/README.md

 * Maven 2.2.1
 * Java
-* Jetty (6.2.10)
+* Jetty (9.1.10)
-* vowpal wabbit
+* Vowpal Wabbit

-The current web service was developed against and tested on Jetty 6.2.10, so these instructions are for Jetty.
+The current web service was developed against and tested on Jetty 9.1.0, so these instructions are for that version of Jetty.
 You will also need to have Maven 2.2.1 installed in order to build the source code.
+Maven 3 seems to have some trouble building the source, so for now it's Maven 2.2.1.

 Installation
 ------------